 - Post-traumatic stress disorder

-People using “shrooms” will generally have different experiences based on the amount they take and any tolerance they might have built.
+Using them will generally have different experiences based on their amount and any tolerance they might have built.
 Some of the psychedelic effects of psilocybin can include:

-- Nausea, vomiting, a lack of coordination or drowsiness, especially if the mushrooms were not grown in a sterile setting
+- Nausea, vomiting, a lack of coordination, or drowsiness, significantly if the mushrooms were not grown in a sterile setting

 Not everyone has a pleasant, euphoric experience.
-People can have what’s called a “bad trip” while “high” psilocybin, and the effects of the drug can last anywhere from three to eight hours depending on its potency.
+People can have what’s called a bad trip while on psilocybin.
+The effects of the drug can last anywhere from three to eight hours, depending on its potency.